Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 REACTOR OPERATION:

 During each fuel cycle the liquid sodium within the fuel tubes chemically captures the corrosive fission products fluorine, chlorine, iodine and bromine.
 Hence the liquid sodium in the fuel tubes, in additon to providing good thermal contact between the fuel rods and the steel tubes, performs the esential function of chemical absorption of these potentially corrosive fission product gases.
 Absent the sodium these gases would increase the internal pressure in the fuel tubes and would corrode the steel fuel tube material.
-During subsequent fuel reprocessing the sodium salts should be selectively extracted and sent to long term storage because they will contain the long lived isotopes Cl-36 and I-129.
+During subsequent fuel reprocessing these sodium salts should be selectively extracted and sent to long term storage because they will contain the long lived isotopes Cl-36 and I-129.

 (70 / 20)(0.25 b) / (1.7 b) = 0.514